Shi En

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Xue Yong is in the centre.
+The rest are (clockwise from top): Huang Xin, Shi En, Shi Yong, Yu Baosi, Mu Chun, Zou Run, Zou Yuan, and Bao Xu.

-Shi En is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Golden Eyed Tiger Cub", he ranks 85th among the 108 Stars of Destiny and 49th among the 72 Earthly Fiends.
+Shi En is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Golden Eyed Tiger Cub", he ranks 85th among the 108 Heroes and 49th among the 72 Earthly Fiends.

 Background

-The novel depicts Shi En as six chi tall, handsome, fair-skinned and sporting a goatee and a moustache.
-His father is the superintendent of a prison camp in Mengzhou.
+The novel describes Shi En as a six chi-tall fair-complexioned and handsome man with a moustache and goatee.
+His father is the warden of a prison camp in Mengzhou.